Italy Pet Import Requirements

 Importing Dogs and Cats to Italy from Malaysia and Australia

-If your dog, cat or ferret is entering Italy from peninsular Malaysia, the following additional conditions must be met:
+If your dog, cat, or ferret is entering Italy from peninsular Malaysia, the following additional conditions must be met:

 • Your pet has had no contact with pigs during at least the past 60 days prior to export.